St. Joseph Cathedral (Columbus, Ohio): St. Joseph Cathedral

+Consecration

 Rosecrans celebrated the first Mass in the unfinished cathedral on Christmas 1872.
 Soon after, Cardinal John McCloskey of New York donated marble, from the same quarry used in the construction of St. Patrick's Cathedral, New York, to construct a high altar and side altars.
 In 1873, parish purchased the home of Joseph Gundersheimer, across Broad Street between Sixth and Seventh Streets, to house the clergy.
 It served until the diocese could construct a rectory attached to the cathedral.

+In February of that same year, John Mangan and Annie Clifford were married in the Cathedral.
+Their wedding was the first to take place in the church.

 Even though interior decoration of the building was incomplete, Rosecrans consecrated it on October 20, 1878.
 The final cost was $218,000.
 Rosecrans died the following day.
 He was interred directly beneath the main altar.

+Renovations

+In 1887, John Ambrose Watterson purchased the former home of William G. Deshler, built in 1848, to serve as a rectory for the cathedral.